tomaslin/grails-inviter/README.md

 params:

 		provider - name of the provider
-        pick - true/false if true the displayed form will be only to pick contacts (without sending invites)
+        pick - true/false if true the displayed form will be only to pick contacts (without sending invites). default: false

 usage: